espocrm/documentation/docs/administration/formula.md

 #### LINK

 A name of the relationship.
-Available link names can be found at Administration > Entity Manager > ... > Relationships.
+Available link names can be found at Administration > Entity Manager > {Entity Type} > Relationships.

 Link names must be wrapped in quotes when used as function arguments.